 VMware offers a full portfolio of multi-cloud solutions for establishing consistent infrastructure and consistent operations across clouds—from private clouds to public clouds, edge environments and telco clouds.

 The VMware Cloud Foundation platform provides consistent infrastructure for private and public cloud environments.
 You can think of this mixed environment as a VMware hybrid cloud that supplies a common operating model for all your applications and workloads.
 As a result, you can seamlessly manage VMs and orchestrate containers across the hybrid cloud.

-You can deploy VMware Cloud Foundation in a private cloud or data center.
+You can deploy VMware Cloud Foundation in a private cloud or data centre.
 Alternatively, you can add it as a service through the public cloud, such as VMware Cloud on AWS, Azure VMware Solutions, Google Cloud VMware Engine or other offerings from more than 4,000 VMware Cloud Providers.
 Running VMware Cloud Foundation as a public cloud service allows you to extend your environment rapidly, avoid capital expenditures and take advantage of provider-specific capabilities while letting someone else handle infrastructure updates and upgrades.

 Using a common VMware-based infrastructure stack lets you achieve consistent operations across your hybrid environment.
 To manage this environment, administrators can use VMware Cloud Management Platform.
-It provides a single, centralized view into private, hybrid and public clouds—whether those environments use cloud technology from VMware or other vendors.
+It provides a single, centralised view into private, hybrid and public clouds—whether those environments use cloud technology from VMware or other vendors.
 Automated provisioning, maintenance and performance management streamline administration and address any potential problems before they affect users.
-In addition, cost analyses and reports help optimize workload placement and improve planning.
+In addition, cost analyses and reports help optimise workload placement and improve planning.

 For visibility across multi-cloud environments that may not have consistent infrastructure, CloudHealth by VMware provides tools to streamline cost, usage, security and governance: